-(Chengdu, China – March 31, 2023) The Chengdu Municipal Security Bureau continued to take extreme measures to evict the four Christian families from Early Rain Covenant Church who rent in the same complex.
+(Chengdu, Sichuan province) The Chengdu Municipal Security Bureau continued to take extreme measures to evict the four Christian families from Early Rain Covenant Church who rent in the same complex.

 On March 25, 2023, the private car of Xiao Luobiao, the deputy deacon of Early Rain, was vandalized.
 His tires were punctured, and a hole was smashed into the front windshield by a stone.
 The body of the car was sprayed with insulting and defamatory words and profanity.
 Xiao Luobiao’s wife, Chen Yan, went to the police station to report the case, but the police refused to file a case.

 Photo: Xiao Lubiao’s car vandalized with profanity (ChinaAid source)

 Xu Jiachun, Shu Qiong, Xiao Luobiao, and Xuan Bin are all facing violent eviction threats.
 They all live in the same neighborhood community – the Languang Changdao International Community.
 The police officers, community personnel, property management, and other department workers work tirelessly to coerce these families to move out.
 They repeatedly punctured car tires, cut off their electricity, threatened them verbally, and even coerced the landlords to unilaterally terminate rental agreements.
 Authorities employed unknown individuals to “clear” the apartments using brute force.